Schenectady station: 2018 station

-The construction of the new Schenectady station was part of upgrades being made to the Empire Corridor and was built shortly after new stations were completed in Niagara Falls and Rochester.

-In March 2020, Adirondack and Ethan Allen Express service at the station was suspended indefinitely, with trains being truncated to Albany–Rensselaer station as part of a round of service reductions in response to the ongoing coronavirus pandemic.
-Ethan Allen service resumed on July 19, 2021, and full restoration of Adirondack service to Montreal resumed on April 4, 2023.
+The construction of the new station was part of upgrades to the Empire Corridor.
+In March 2020, Adirondack and Ethan Allen Express service at the station was suspended as part of Amtrak's service reductions during the COVID-19 pandemic, with the trains truncated to Albany–Rensselaer station.
+Ethan Allen Express service resumed on July 19, 2021, and Adirondack service to Montreal resumed on April 4, 2023.

 Station layout

 The station has one low-level island platform.
 An additional track exists east of Track 2, which does not serve the station nor carry revenue passenger service.